Jarvis-Consulting-Group/jarvis_data_eng-AntoniiDanJarvis/README.md

 **Grep** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-AntoniiDanJarvis/tree/mastercore_java/grep)]: Grep is Java-based console application that replicates the functionality of the grep bash command using core Java features like StreamAPI, Regex and I/O and Maven as a build automation tool.

+**Trade App** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-AntoniiDanJarvis/tree/mastertrade_app)]: The Trade project is a Java based Spring Boot application that allows users to interact with the trading market, specifically with shares through REST API.
+The app stores information on selected shares in the PSQL database, and Swagger was configured to make the interaction with API more convenient.

 ## Highlighted Projects
 **Fair** [[GitHub](https://github.com/KaJLaZ/Fair-Server)]: Fair is a server-client model application composed of several mini-games united by one storyline.
 The server part was built as a Spring Boot application with additional WEB and DATA modules to provide infrastructure for building REST API applications with communication with a database.
 To persist data back-end, part uses PostgreSQL for kipping long-termed necessary configuration data and Couchbase as a NoSQL database for keeping small game state data.
 The client was implemented on top of the JavaFX framework.